aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 - Topic Modeling: We dig through words, phrases and dialogues to discover the topics underlying terrorism movies.
 It's like a treasure hunt, but with more words and less gold.
 - Emotional Depiction: Here, we're going to dive into the emotional rollercoaster of terrorism-themed movies.

-In order to analyze only terrorism-related movies, we filter the data set to only keep movies that contain keywords relating to terrorism in their plot summary.
 Let's start by getting to know our data.
 Shall we?🍿💣📊

 ### Basic Visualizations